temujin9/mezovy/locations/faerie lands/sundown lands.md

 - Elf Queen's lands from Discworld

 ## The Queen's Woods
-Gorgeous airy woods to the "east" of the Ice Palace.
+Gorgeous airy woods to the "east" of the Autumn Palace.
 Her strongest drow nobles make their homes there, perpetually angling for added lands to buffer from one another and from the goblins, and added Portals to the mortal realms.

 The winding main road through the woods to the palace is its own demiplane, with each estate connecting to it via an ornamented portal.
 Drow patrol this area regularly.

 ## The Goblin Markets
-To the "west" of ice palace, the Goblin Markets are absolutely stuffed with fae and goblin folk looking for a way up and out.
+To the "west" of Autumn Palace, the Goblin Markets are absolutely stuffed with fae and goblin folk looking for a way up and out.
 Even internally they are an semi-accidental labyrinth, on account of the overstuffed construction.
 Comparatively warm, from bodies and fires and lack of airflow.
-Mushrooms grow everywhere in the dank flickering.
+Strange fruits grow everywhere in the dank flickering.

 The vast surface of the markets is its own demiplane, where many of the portals from the goblin demiplanes originate.